Standard Model Theory for the FCC-ee Tera-Z stage: -- construction of Mellin--Barnes integrals for two- and three-loop Z boson decays

-This form is not unique, the variables in the common $\delta$-function can be chosen in 4 different ways.
-One of the possibilities to perform an integration from $0$ to $\infty$ is to use the following factorization trick:
+This form is not unique; the variables in the common $\delta$-function can be chosen in four different ways.
+One possibility for performing an integration from $0$ to $\infty$ is to use the following factorization trick:

-There are 6 different ways to get 4 terms in $U$, altogether we have 24 variants to apply the Cheng-Wu theorem and to factorize $U$ .
-The final choice is based first on the minimization of the amount of terms in $F$ and second on the presence of the same factorization patterns as in Eq.~\ref{u_factor} for $U$, also in $F$.
-Finally, the $U$ polynomial can be reduced to 4 \mb{} terms.
-As a rule of thumb, the \ga{} approach usually gives optimal representations if from the beginning $\mbox{Length($U$)} \leq \mbox{Length($F$)}$.
+There are six different ways to get four terms in $U$; altogether, we have 24 variants for applying the Cheng--Wu theorem and factorizing $U$.
+The final choice is based, first, on the minimization of the number of terms in $F$ and, second, on the presence of the same factorization patterns as in \Eref{u_factor} for $U$, as well as in $F$.
+Finally, the $U$ polynomial can be reduced to four \mb{} terms.
+As a rule of thumb, \ga{} usually gives optimal representations if, from the beginning, $\mbox{length($U$)} \leq \mbox{length($F$)}$.